Sketch vs Figma for UI Designers 2026: An Honest, In-Depth Comparison

 Can I import Sketch files into Figma?

-Yes, and it works better than expected.
+Yes, and it works better than you'd expect.
 Figma has built-in Sketch file import, and it handles most files reasonably well.
 Complex Sketch-specific plugin-generated elements might need some manual cleanup, but the migration path is workable for most teams.

 Which tool is better for design systems?

-Figma, clearly.
-Its native Variables system, component properties, and multi-mode support for light/dark themes and brand variants make managing a complex design system significantly more manageable than in Sketch, where much of this still relies on third-party plugins.
+Figma, clearly — it's not really a debate anymore.
+Its native Variables system, component properties, and multi-mode support for things like light/dark themes and brand variants make managing a complex design system significantly more manageable than in Sketch, where much of this still relies on third-party plugins.

 Do professional designers use both tools?

-Some do, particularly designers who work across agencies with different client setups.
-But honestly — maintaining real proficiency in both is time-consuming and exhausting.
-Most professionals pick one and go deep rather than splitting their attention.
+Some do, particularly designers who bounce between agencies with different client setups.
+But here's the deal — maintaining real proficiency in both is time-consuming and honestly a bit exhausting.
+Most professionals pick a primary tool and go deep on it rather than splitting their attention.